glaciers-in-archives/snowman/README.md

 Static files are placed in the `static` directory and will be copied to the root of your built site.
 For example, the file `static/css/buttons.css` would be copied to `site/css/buttons.css`.

-If you have made changes to static files only and want to re-build your site, you can do so with the `snowman build --static` command.
+If you have made changes to static files only and want to rebuild your site, you can do so with the `snowman build --static` command.
 The `static` flag ensures that Snowman updates only static files, rather than doing a full build.

 ### Child templates